dwavesystems/dwave-networkx/docs/intro.rst

 	:scale: 100 %
 	:alt: Pegasus qubits

 	Pegasus qubits.
 Qubits are drawn as horizontal and vertical loops.
-The horizontal qubit in the center, shown with its odd coupler in red and numbered 1, is internally coupled to vertical qubit pairs 3 to 8, each pair and its odd coupler shown in a different color, and externally coupled to horizontal qubits 2 and 9, each shown in a different color.
+The horizontal qubit in the center, shown with its odd coupler in red and numbered 1, is internally coupled to vertical qubits, in pairs 3 through 8, each pair and its odd coupler shown in a different color, and externally coupled to horizontal qubits 2 and 9, each shown in a different color.

 .. figure:: _static/pegasus_roadway.png
 	:align: center